Backend — Environment & Configuration

 Step 1 — Install Backend Dependencies

-In the VS Code terminal with pos-backend open, run:
+In the VS Code terminal with saas-pos-backend open, run:

 bash